 Hearing the Voice of the Customer – Improved Visibility – Globally

-Recently the decision was made to find a way to provide better visibility to customers and sales people, to allow for placement of orders at a location in the company for products produced.
+Recently the decision was made to find a way to provide better visibility to customers and salespeople, to allow for placement of orders at a location in the company for products produced.
 Customers need to be able to select work automation products from multiple De-Sta-Co locations, sometimes internationally, without having to work with multiple points of sale.
-For example, in the past if there were three different products needed for a project the customer would need to place orders with three different order entry functions at the company – or someone at the company would have to perform this function in the background with a lot of wasted effort.
+For example, in the past, if there were three different products needed for a project the customer would need to place orders with three different order entry functions at the company – or someone at the company would have to perform this function in the background with a lot of wasted effort.

 By re-thinking how inventories are organized in the Oracle applications it is now possible to “see” products in any De-Sta-Co division from a single point of order entry.
-What this means is now, from a customer or a distributor perspective, they need only place a single order at any of De-Sta-co’s locations that accepts orders and be able to get a quick answer to availability and delivery dates.
-Within the company this visibility and automation will eliminate a ton of non-value-add work (sounds Lean, huh?) transferring information and worrying about the internal (and non-value adding) transactions.
+What this means is now, from a customer or a distributor perspective, they need only place a single order at any of De-Sta-co’s locations that accept orders and be able to get a quick answer to availability and delivery dates.
+Within the company, this visibility and automation will eliminate a ton of non-value-add work (sounds Lean, huh?) transferring information and worrying about the internal (and non-value adding) transactions.